 Pat was quick to point out that labor is the biggest challenge that agriculture is facing.
 Her farm manager, (Mario) came to the United States as an H2A worker when he was 18 years old.
 Her husband helped him to gain citizenship and he has been with the farm for over 30 years.

-As the operation has grown, the relationship with Carolina Farm Credit has grown as well.
-“We’ve worked with Carolina Farm Credit for over 30 years.
+As the operation has grown, the relationship with AgSouth Farm Credit has grown as well.
+“We’ve worked with AgSouth Farm Credit for over 30 years.
 We worked with David Price at the beginning of his career all the way to his retirement.”
-The professional and personal relationships that have developed through this partnership has been rewarding for both Pat and her husband and Carolina Farm Credit.
+The professional and personal relationships that have developed through this partnership has been rewarding for both Pat and her husband and AgSouth Farm Credit.

 A woman in ag